leotrs/math_cics/README.md

 This categorization is completely arbitrary and the authors of the list do not claim that it is complete or rigorously correct beyond intuition.
-This categorization is done due to the fact that there are commonalities in the study of mathematical objects according to the label attached to an object.
+This categorization is made due to the fact that there are commonalities in the study of mathematical objects according to the label attached to an object.
 That is, given an object, we can ask the following questions according to its label.